City-of-Helsinki/signum-savotta/etl_component/README.md

 ## Usage

-Intended to be run using docker-compose locally or installed to a server.
+Intended to be run using docker-compose locally (see repository root `README.MD` for reference) or installed to a server.

 ## Periodic Data Synchronization Flow